DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Momentum Aura**

 - Description: Your strength is supernatural, bending the gravity around you.
 - Mechanic: Major.
-For 1 PP, Your Momentum ability extends to 2 spaces..
+For 1 PP, Your Momentum ability extends to 2 spaces.
 If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
-On fail, target(s) be moved to 1 space of attacker's end position..
+On fail, target(s) be moved to 1 space of attacker's end position.
-- XP: 2
+- XP: 1
 - Targets: 6
 - Prereq Role: Defender
+- Prereq Level: 2
 - Prereq Skill: Brute > 1
 - Prereq Power: Momentum
 - Tags: Multi-target

-**Find Weakness**

-- Description: You can size up an opponent and discover their weaknesses.
-- Mechanic: Minor.
-As a Minor Action, you make a contested Detection check vs. the target's Bluffing.
-On a Success, you learn one Vulnerability and on Critical Success you learn all Vulnerabilities.
-- XP: 1
-- Prereq Level: 2
-- Prereq Skill: Detection > 0
-- Tags: Difficulty Prediction

 **Pack Tactics**

 - Description: When an enemy is outnumbered, you know just how to take advantage.
-- Mechanic: Minor.
-For 1 PP, When an enemy is next to one or more of your allies, you may expend a Minor Action to grant yourself Upper Hand (+1) on your next attack for each ally in their space.
-If allies or targets move before you attack, this bonus is adjusted accordingly.
+- Mechanic: Passive.
+When an enemy is next to one or more of your allies, you have Upper Hand (+1) on your attack for each ally within 1 space of them.
 - XP: 2
 - Prereq Level: 2
-- Tags: Difficulty Prediction

 ## Mystic Attacks

-**Attack, Mystic**
+**Mystic Attack**

 - Description: You've been trained in some form of Magic to Technology and can produce the most basic form with ease.
 This could be an electrified touch or a blast of energy at range.
 - Mechanic: Major.
 You can make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
 - XP: 1
+- Range: 12
 - Prereq Skill: Knowledge > 0 or Craft > 0

+**Mystic Attack**

+- Mechanic: Major.
+Your Mystic Attacks now deal +1 damage.
+- XP: 2
+- Range: 12
+- Prereq Level: 3
+- Prereq Skill: Knowledge > 1 or Craft > 1

 **Attack, Mystic Aura**

 - Description: You deploy resources to channel your magic all around you.
 - Mechanic: Major.
-For 1 or 2 PP, You perform your Mystic Attack on all characters within 1 or 2 space(s)
+For 1 or 2 PP, You perform your Mystic Attack on all characters within 1 or 2 space(s) of you.
 - XP: 2
 - Prereq Role: Caster or Support
 - Prereq Power: Attack, Mystic
 - Tags: Multi-target

-**Attack, Mystic Amplification**
+**Mystic Amplification**

 - Description: You channel your talents into a physical weapon, melding the physical and supernatural.
 - Mechanic: Major.
-For 1 PP, Designate a physical weapon.
+For 1 PP, Designate a weapon you are wielding.
 You may make a Weapon Attack with this weapon using your Primary Skill modifier.
 This property is lost when you use another Power.
-- XP: 1
+- XP: 2
-- Prereq Role: Martial or Caster
 - Prereq Power: Attack, Mystic

+**Mystic Amplification**

+- Description: You channel your talents into a physical weapon, melding the physical and supernatural.
+- Mechanic: Major.
+For 1 PP, Designate a weapon you are wielding.
+You may make a Weapon Attack with this weapon using your Primary Skill modifier.
+The weapon's damage increases by +1.
+This property is lost when you use another Power.
+- XP: 2
+- Prereq Power: Attack, Mystic or Attack, Mystic Amplification

 **Attack, Mystic Cone**

 - Description: You deploy resources to channel your magic in a wide blast in front of you.
 - Mechanic: Major.
 Mystic Attack or DR 3 CON Save to avoid being Knocked Down.
-For 1 PP, All characters in a Cone 3 are subjected to this effect.
+For 2 PP, All characters in a Cone 3 are subjected to this effect.
+Once, target(s) make a DR 3 AGL Save.
+On fail, target(s) Knocked Down, take 2 damage.
+On success, target(s) Take half damage.
 - XP: 2
+- AOE: Cone 3
 - Prereq Role: Caster
+- Prereq Level: 3
 - Prereq Skill: Knowledge > 1 or Craft > 1
 - Prereq Power: Attack, Mystic
 - Tags: Multi-target